 - Be over 18 years old

-Depending on the fund and the fund management company, investment funds may have extra requirements.
+Depending on the fund and the fund management company, the Golden Visa fund investment may have extra requirements.

 In some cases, the investor must:

-- Have some experience with a financial instrument like company stock, government bond, company bond, fund, etc.
+- Have some experience with a financial instrument such as company stock, government bond, company bond, fund, etc.

 - Submit proof of having enough funds

 - Show where the source of funds comes from